You want smart political talk without the meltdowns?

 What are you doing in town?

-Uh yeah, Fox, you know.
+Fox, you know.

 You ever go over there?

-I'll be on with you tonight.
+I'll be out with you tonight.

-Apparently not a whole lot.
+Apparently, not a whole lot.

-Both of you will be on tonight and we'll see you then.
+Both of you will be on tonight, and we'll see you then.

 Thank you both.